degaart/scalable-font2/docs/API.md

 ### Newlines

 Newlines should be handled by the application and not passed to SSFN.
-However that latter works too in some simple cases, as it assumes left-to-right script written on the entire screen and moves pen accordinly.
+However that latter works too in some simple cases, as it assumes left-to-right script written on the entire screen and moves pen accordingly.
 To move pen down, add the font's height, ssfn_src->height to ssfn_dst.y, and set ssfn_dst.x to 0.
 The same applies to ssfn_render(), but there you have two options on how much you want to move the cursor down: ctx->line contains the actual line's height (depending on what characters were written in that line), and ctx->size the scaled font's size.